azdavis/millet/docs/ARCHITECTURE.md

 - PR templates
 - Issue templates
-- The CI job run, run on GitHub Actions.
+- How to run CI on GitHub Actions

 ### `.gitignore`